mmomtchev/nobind/README.md

   `std::vector<T>`

-* all pointers and references will be converted to a JS reference of the object type - provided that the class of the object has been registered in `embind`
+* all pointers and references will be converted to a JS reference of the object type - provided that the class of the object has been registered in `nobind`

 * converted from and to JS `Buffer`